huvaxstra/land-of-rust/teacher-guide.md

 4. **Instead of giving the answer, ask questions.** “Why do you think the compiler says ‘cannot borrow as mutable’?”
 5. **Step back.** Maybe they didn’t fully understand a previous concept – review it.

-> **🖼️ Helping a Stuck Child Prompt:**
-> `a teacher sitting next to a frustrated child at a computer, pointing at the screen calmly, speech bubble with a compiler error message, supportive environment, cartoon style, 16:9`

 ---